Derriick/win-us-altgr-intl/README.md

-# Keyboard layout for Windows - English US (intl., with AltGr dead keys)
+# Keyboard layout for Windows - English (intl., with AltGr dead keys)

 The layout called United States-International, included by default in Windows, allows to write many non-ASCII characters via a keyboard with a US QWERTY layout.
 It is very useful for many languages based on the Latin script.